-Any fuel subsidy removal must only come after all the refineries are operational and must result in no fuel price increases.
-We will need massive resistance by the labour movement over the next few months to achieve this goal.
+Any fuel subsidy removal should have only come after all the refineries were operational and should not have led to fuel price increases.
+We need massive resistance by the labour movement over the next few months to achieve this goal.